 Dealing with threats of self-injury or suicide This module instructs parents on maintain safety and responding appropriately when a child expresses threats toward himself as a result of the parents’ actions.
 Parents learn the importance of not disregarding such threats and of not allowing the threat to dictate a reversal of their determination to help the child overcome anxiety.
 What follows is an excerpt of text used by parents to inform a child of the seriousness with which they are taking threats of self-injury and of their plans to act in order to protect the child from harm.

 “What you said earlier, about killing yourself, is very serious.
 We love you very much and as your parents it is always our job to keep you safe.
 We will do anything we can to make sure you do not get hurt, even from yourself.
 We have decided that we must supervise you to make sure nothing bad happens to you.
 We will watch you for 24 hours and then decide how to proceed.
 Because we need to keep you absolutely safe we will get help from relatives or friends who care about you and will help us to protect you.
 For the next 24 hours you will not be alone.
-This is not a punishment and you should definitely tell us if you think about suicide so that we can help you to stay safe and get better”
+This is not a punishment and you should definitely tell us if you think about suicide so that we can help you to stay safe and get better.”

-Teaching self-regulation When a child is collaborative parents learn cognitive and physiological tools such as those learned in CBT, and practice them with the child.
+Teaching and Modelling Self-regulation When a child is collaborative parents learn cognitive and physiological tools such as those learned in CBT, and practice them with the child.
+However, in accordance with the parental emphasis of the SPACE Program, self-regulation is in the first line evinced by the parents and as such interrupts the vicious cycle of mutal contagion by which child anxiety triggers parental anxiety, which in turn increases child anxiety.
+What follows is an excerpt used to help parents control their responses in order to abet the child's own ability to self-regulate:

+"In the past you often reacted anxiously when the child became fearful.
+In this way you unwittingly increased the child's anxiety, because he/she felt you were afraid of his/her fear.
+It will be helpful if you can learn to control your own reactions and learn to withstand the child's anxiety.
+We can learn some simple exercises that will improve your ability to do so.
+Then, you can tell your child: 'In the past I didn't think you could endure any anxiety or cope with situations that arouse fear.
+I was afraid of those situations and when you saw this, you became even more afraid.
+Now I know this is not so.
+I have become sure that you can endure the anxiety, so now I can take a deep breath and cope well with situations in which you begin to feel afraid."

 Open Trial of The Space Program